-On 6th June as part of the “Connect & Act” members’ meeting and in the context of the Trade Fair Live Fair EC project, WFTO-Europe in collaboration with Fair Trade Advocacy Office (FTAO) will host the public event “The role of mission-led business models in pursuing global social and environmental justice”.
-The event will take place from 09:30-12:30 CEST in Maison des Associations Internationales on Rue Washington 40, 1050 Brussels.
+On 6th June as part of the “Connect & Act” members’ meeting and in the context of the Trade Fair Live Fair EC project, WFTO-Europe in collaboration with the Fair Trade Advocacy Office (FTAO) hosted the public event “The role of mission-led business models in pursuing global social and environmental justice”.

-The theme revolves around the link and interconnection between social and environmental justice, and the unique contribution of mission-led businesses in achieving these two.
+The theme revolved around the link and interconnection between social and environmental justice, and the unique contribution of mission-led businesses in achieving these two.

 Fair Trade can be a vehicle for advancing game-changing ecological ideas in business and Fair Trade enterprises can embrace circular economy and organic models of production.
-Crucially, we wish to demonstrate that environmental justice cannot be achieved without social justice, and that WFTO member Fair Trade enterprises have an ability that could prove key in promoting solutions to both issues.
+Crucially, aimed at demonstrating that environmental justice cannot be achieved without social justice, and that WFTO Fair Trade enterprises have an ability that could prove key in promoting solutions to both issues.

-In view of the WFTO Fair Trade Summit in Lima, where WFTO members across the world will gather to discuss several topics, including climate justice, this event is the opportunity for European organizations to exchange within the environmental and social economy networks on how it’s possible to improve ecological practices and reinforce our role as strategic allies in pursuing social and environmental justice.
+In view of the WFTO Fair Trade Summit in Lima, where Fair Trade actors from across the world will gather to discuss several topics, including climate justice, the public event was an opportunity for European organizations to exchange within the environmental and social economy networks on how it’s possible to improve ecological practices and reinforce our role as strategic allies in pursuing social and environmental justice.

 During panel discussions and interactive group sessions, Fair Trade enterprises, NGOs and CSOs from the environmental, social and solidarity, and green economy movements, policy-makers and trade unionists debated the interconnection between social and environmental justice.
 In particular, the current economic model was dissected to identify some of the changes needed to make development not only sustainable, but also fair.